 Safety risks.
 Youth safety in correctional facilities largely depends on TJJD staff's ability to provide continuous, active, and effective supervision, but constant turnover creates gaps in this oversight, increasing the risk of sexual and physical abuse against youth.
-Data released by the federal Bureau of Justice Statistics in 2019 showed Texas ranked fourth in the nation for the percent of youth self-reporting sexual victimization in juvenile justice facilities.20 In 2021 alone, TJJD's Office of the Inspector General (OIG) arrested current or former TJID employees from four of the agency's five secure facilities for sexual misconduct, including a JCO who allegedly performed oral sex on a juvenile at a facility.21
+Data released by the federal Bureau of Justice Statistics in 2019 showed Texas ranked fourth in the nation for the percent of youth self-reporting sexual victimization in juvenile justice facilities.
+In 2021 alone, TJJD's Office of the Inspector General (OIG) arrested current or former TJID employees from four of the agency's five secure facilities for sexual misconduct, including a JCO who allegedly performed oral sex on a juvenile at a facility.

 Physical violence is also ever-present at TJJD.
 Between fiscal years 2019 and 2021, almost 10,000 major rule violations identified as assaults on youth and staff occurred in secure facilities, about 20 percent of which involved bodily injuries.
 Numerous stakeholders noted potential undercounting in these statistics, since accurate data collection relies on staff documenting incidents in a timely fashion, a task for which they have limited time.
 While these violations range widely in type, from non-injurious unauthorized contact to severe violence, the sheer volume of incidents and their disruptions to safe operations contribute to risk within facilities.
-The accompanying textbox describes one example of assault in which both juveniles and staff contributed to a youth's injuries.22 allow the agency to meet staffing requirements under the federal Prison Rape Elimination Act (PREA), which specifies one employee must be available to supervise every eight youth during waking hours.23 Since 2019, two secure facilities have failed PREA audits due to their inability to maintain this ratio.24 When a facility is insufficiently staffed, TJJD must secure youth in their individual rooms and allow them out only for basic needs when backup is available.
+The accompanying textbox describes one example of assault in which both juveniles and staff contributed to a youth's injuries.

+Increased reliance on lockdowns.
+TJJD has repeatedly locked down its dorms to prevent dangerous incidents that can occur when there are not enough employees to safely supervise youth.
+These lockdowns typically allow the agency to meet staffing requirements under the federal Prison Rape Elimination Act (PREA), which specifies one employee must be available to supervise every eight youth during waking hours.
+Since 2019, two secure facilities have failed PREA audits due to their inability to maintain this ratio.
+When a facility is insufficiently staffed, TJJD must secure youth in their individual rooms and allow them out only for basic needs when backup is available.
 As a result, wait times even for youths' bathroom breaks can take three or more hours.
-Research also shows these types of lockdowns harm youths' mental health, raising concerns about increased depression and suicide risk in TJJD facilities.25 assessments and a 19 percent increase in aggressive behaviors during the fall of 2021.
-Together, suicidal and aggressive behaviors create a chaotic environment for youth and employees.
-For example, Sunset staff reviewed multiple incident reports describing youth who harmed themselves while in lockdown, acted out in distress when JCOs attempted to intervene, and were subsequently sprayed with oleoresin capsicum (pepper) spray.
-The textboxes, In Youths' Words and Lockdown Behaviors, provide additional information about the effects of lockdowns.
+Research also shows these types of lockdowns harm youths' mental health, raising concerns about increased depression and suicide risk in TJJD facilities.